bluelightning32/coq-overload/readme.md

 ## Licensing

-The Overload library is mostly documentation and examples.
-The examples are intended to be copied used as templates for overloads within your project.
-It is licensed with 0BSD so that the examples can be copied into your project without having to add a copyright notice pointing back to Overload.
+The Overload library consists of mostly documentation and examples.
+The examples are intended to used as templates within your project.
+The library is licensed with 0BSD so that the examples can be copied into your project without having to add a copyright notice pointing back to Overload.